biosimulations/biosimulations/docs/developers/index.md

 ### Libraries

-The `libs` directory contains code that can be used by multiple apps.
-Each library contains a `README.md` file that describes its purpose and internal organization.
-To enforce proper separation of concerns and manage dependency trees, BioSimulations and BioSimulators employ provides constraints on the libraries that can be used by each app.
-For more information, read the [Nx documentation](https://nx.dev/angular/workspace/structure/monorepo-tags), and look at the repository's [linting rules](/.eslintrc).
+The `libs` directory contains code that can be used by multiple applications.
+Each library contains a `README.md` file that describes its purpose.
+To enforce proper separation of concerns and manage dependency trees, BioSimulations and BioSimulators employ constraints on the libraries that can be used by each application.
+For more information, read the [Nx documentation](https://nx.dev/angular/workspace/structure/monorepo-tags), and look at the repository's [linting rules](https://github.com/biosimulations/biosimulations/blob/dev/.eslintrc.json).
 In general, BioSimulations and BioSimulators follow the [principles recommended by Nx](https://nx.dev/angular/guides/monorepo-nx-enterprise).

 ## Coding convention